Rohit04121998/Day-Of-The-Week/README.md

 Gregorian year has either 365 or 366 days (the leap day being inserted as 29 February), amounting.
 Calendar was used not only for  timekeeping but also to a specific record or device displaying such a scheme, for example an appointment book in the form of a pocket calendar (or personal organizer), desktop calendar, a wall Calendar etc.
 It is common to display the Gregorian calendar in separate monthly grids of seven columns and five to six rows.

-For information behind the maths used to calculate the day of a week, refer [I'm an inline-style link](https://blog.artofmemory.com/how-to-calculate-the-day-of-the-week-4203.html)
+For information behind the maths used to calculate the day of a week, refer [https://blog.artofmemory.com/how-to-calculate-the-day-of-the-week-4203.html](https://blog.artofmemory.com/how-to-calculate-the-day-of-the-week-4203.html)

 The simulation results were as follows